dos-lab/Lantern/README.md

 # Lantern
-Throughput prediction for deep learning inference jobs on heterogeneous FPGA clusters.
+Lantency prediction and throughput optimization for deep learning inference jobs on heterogeneous FPGA clusters.